Jay1991/FurahitechPayments/README.md

 ### Server side installation

-This API work with <a href="https://github.com/kileha3/PaymentGatewayAPIs-PHP">PaymentGatewayAPIs-PHP</a>, what you have to do is:-<br/>
+This API work with FurahitechPayments-Server repo, what you have to do is:-<br/>
-* Clone PaymentGatewayAPIs-PHP from <a href="https://github.com/kileha3/PaymentGatewayAPIs-PHP">here</a>
+* Clone FurahitechPayments-Server repository from <a href="https://github.com/kileha3/FurahitechPayments-Server">here</a>
 * Upload it to your hosting service
 * Submit your callback URL to WazoHub as:-